Table of contents

 </html>

-At this point I need to point that our JavaScript file is a CommonJs file because the type field in our package.json file is not set hence it defaults to CommonJs.
-Now to the main reason why we are here, let us change our js file to Es Module file by setting the type field in package.json to module so it looks like this:
+file is not set hence it defaults to CommonJs.
+Now to the main reason why we are here, let us change our js file to Es Module file by setting the type field inpackage.json

 package.json